ChieftainY2k/raspberry-garda/README.md

 This project is an attempt at creating universal platform for service-based sensor/motion detection and notification system on Raspberry Pi 2/3.

-The goal was to create platform for separated services that may be easily updated/modified/developed/enabled/disabled.
+The goal was to create platform for separated services that can be easily managed/updated/modified/developed/enabled/disabled.

 This project was successfully tested with Raspberry Pi 3B+.